aminjam/goflat/README.md

 A Go template flattener `goflat` is for creating complex configuration files (JSON, YAML, XML, etc.).

 ## Motivation
 Building long configuration files is not fun nor testable.
 Replacing passwords and secrets in a configuration file is usually done with regex and sometimes it's unpredictable!
 Why not use go templates, along with individual `.go` input files, that know how to unmarshall and parse their own data structure.
-This way we can build a complex configuration with inputs coming from different `structs` that we can test their behavior indepdendently.
+This way we can build a complex configuration with inputs coming from different `structs` that we can test their behavior independently.
 That is what `goflat` does.
 A small and simple go template flattener that uses go runtime to dynamically create a template for parsing go structs.

 ## Getting Started